Spring Term 2020

 - Library: Friday

-- Homework: Set on a Friday and should be returned by the following Wednesday
+- Homework: Set on a Friday and should be returned by the following Wednesday.

+We look forward to sharing all of our achievements with you at the end of term during Open Day.
+Thank you for your continued support.
 As always, should you have any questions please do not hesitate to contact us.

 Ms Byrne Mrs Chappell-Jenkins Mrs Christopher